DataDog/integrations-core/cockroachdb/README.md

 The CockroachDB check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.

-Starting with version 1.9.0, this OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+Starting with version 1.9.0, this OpenMetrics-based integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
 To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 Note that the latest mode requires Python 3.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][14].

 For hosts unable to use Python 3, or to use legacy mode, see the following [configuration][13].